 The 2021 Share Repurchase Program does not have an expiration date, but provides for suspension or discontinuation at any time.
 The 2021 Share Repurchase Program permits the repurchase of our Class A common stock on the open market and by other means from time to time.
 The timing and amount of any share repurchase is subject to prevailing market conditions, relevant securities laws and other considerations, and we are under no obligation to repurchase any specific number of shares.

-There remains \$87.4 million of share repurchase availability under the 2021 Share Repurchase Program as of December 31, 2021.
-The following tables sets forth repurchases of our Class A common stock during the fourth quarter of 2021:
+During the year ended December 31, 2022, we did not utilize the 2021 Share Repurchase Program.
+There remains \$87.4 million of share repurchase availability under the 2021 Share Repurchase Program as of December 31, 2022.